UTH

 Partner with the ACTion Lab!

 The ACTion Lab aims to connect our students to impactful learning opportunities in communities across Texas.
 These include opportunities for students to engage in action-based activities that influence decisions impacting health and social well-being within Texas’ most marginalized groups.
-Doing so will ensure the work of the Lab 1) targets injustices stemming from structural racism and other inequities, unjust policies, and practices and 2) actively involves those most impacted by the health issue.
+Doing so will ensure the work of the Lab 1) targets injustices and unjust policies and practices impacting public health and 2) actively involves those most impacted by the health issue.

 In order to offer these opportunities to students, the Lab seeks the guidance, support, and collaboration of community partners and organizations.
 Through the various tiers of student engagement, examples of community and organizational engagement with the ACTion Lab can include;